 The Internet is good news for introverts who find it inefficient to network personally.
 Networking in itself is a struggle.

-But especially, if you are shy or introverted.
+But mainly if you are shy or introverted.

 Networking entails interpersonal connections that can make you feel vulnerable or exposed.
 The line, “You need to be actively networking,” sounds so simple – however, when you take a closer look at it, networking can be a frightening experience.